AoJ/node-mob/README.md

 # mob

-A simple toolkit for parallelizing node.js apps over several processes, built on top of the built-in `cluster` module, which is in turn based on `child_process`.
+A simple toolkit for parallelizing node.js apps over several processes, built on top of the `cluster` module.

     $ npm install mob